Large Language Models Are Still Misled by Simple Bias Ensembles: Related Work

 \textbf{Debiasing Methods for LLMs} There are also some works aiming at mitigating biases of LLMs.
 Domain-context calibration method \citep{fei2023mitigating} uses random words sampled from the unlabeled evaluation dataset as the content-free text, and then calibrates the outputs based on the content-free text to mitigate label bias.
-Batch calibration \citep{zhou2024batch} method models the bias from the prompt context by marginalizing the LLM scores in the batched input.
+Batch calibration \citep{zhou2024batch} method models the bias from the prompt context by marginalizing the LLM scores in the batched input. \citet{lv2025whether} introduces a historical bias calibration strategy that leverages deviations in the model’s past response logits to mitigate cognitive biases in its current knowledge boundary assessment, and this methods works well in retrieval-augmented generation scenarios.
 Causal-guided active learning method \cite{sun2024causal} first automatically identifies biased instances and induces explainable biases.
 Subsequently, this method utilizes these biased instances and explainable biases to debias LLMs.
-UniBias \citep{NEURIPS2024_b956d55b} identifies and eliminates biased FFN vectors and attention heads within LLMs.
+UniBias \citep{NEURIPS2024_b956d55b} identifies and eliminates biased feed-forward network layer (FFN) vectors and attention heads within LLMs.

-Though there are some method proposed to debias LLMs, they cannot deal with multi-bias scenarios as shown in our experiments.
-In this work, we propose a causal effect estimation-guided multi-bias elimination method, which can mitigate this gap by estimating and eliminating the causal effect of multiple types of biases.
+Though there are some methods proposed to debias LLMs, they cannot deal with multi-bias ensemble scenarios as shown in our experiments.
+This highlight the necessary of devising methods that can eliminate multiple types of biases simultaneously.